divyanshu-rawat/node-webapp-generator/README.md

 * Cd into that root folder you just cloned locally.

-* Open terminal in the current folder and to install all dependencies type
+* Open terminal in the current folder and to install all dependencies by typing `` npm install ``

 * The generator code is inside a single file, index.js, that we can run with `` npm start ``, every time we want to
   rebuild the site.